 Weight training has many complexities, but luckily, most mistakes are avoidable when you’re equipped with the right knowledge.
 Below, learn about common weight training mistakes and how to avoid them.

+- Lifting Too Heavy.
 Likewise, make it a point to perfect your weight training technique and form before going too heavy.

-Not only will good technique help you avoid injuries, but it will set you up for a long and successful weight training career.
+- Overworking the Same Muscle Groups.
 Many women have a tendency to overwork their lower bodies and core muscles while neglecting their upper bodies, thanks to societal beauty standards that just don’t go away.
-We say give society the middle finger and work your arms, back, and shoulders just as much!
-In actuality, though, it’s important to work all of your muscle groups to ensure an even distribution of strength and to give each group a chance to rest and avoid injury.
+It’s important to work all of your muscle groups to ensure an even distribution of strength and to give each group a chance to rest and avoid injury.

 Weight Training for Women: Final Thoughts